 Veneer: Cosmetic dental treatment involving porcelain, laminate, or plastic wafers bonded to front teeth to mask imperfections.

-To find more information on choosing the right cosmetic dentistry treatment for you, call American Family Dentistry Mountain Grove (South Knoxville) in Knoxville, Tennessee today at 865-240-2091.
+To find more information on choosing the right cosmetic dentistry treatment for you, call American Family Dentistry - Mountain Grove in Knoxville, Tennessee today at 865-240-2091.

 Dental veneers are thin shells of porcelain or composite resin that are custom made to fit over teeth, providing a natural, attractive look.
 They can be used to fix chipped, stained, misaligned, worn down, uneven or abnormally spaced teeth.